duarteocarmo/automation-post/report-automation-part-2.md

 #### 6.Running the updater regularly

-Once you get the script running, one option is to copy it to a virtual private server (digital ocean link) and have it run regularly via something like `cron`.
+Once you get the script running, one option is to copy it to a virtual private server (you can get one in [digitalocean.com](https://www.digitalocean.com/products/linux-distribution/ubuntu/) for example) and have it run regularly via something like `cron`.

 ⚠️Warning: If you are going to sync sensitive company information to a virtual private server, please make sure that you have permission, and that you take [necessary security measures](https://www.digitalocean.com/community/tutorials/7-security-measures-to-protect-your-servers) to protect the server.